SmogDr/edar_coursebook/docs/05-univar_eda.md

 ## Chapter 5 Homework

 You will continue to work with the ozone measurement data introduced in the previous chapters.
-Download the R Markdown template from Canvas.
-This homework assignment is due at the start of the class when we begin Chapter 6.
-Your work will be considered late if the latest knit occurs after the deadline.
+Download the R Markdown template from our Github page to get started.